thinkfluent/runphp-monolog-formatter/README.md

 # Monolog JSON Formatter for Google Cloud Run

+This produces correctly formatted JSON log messages that are automatically parsed by Google Cloud Logging.

-Designed to work with RunPHP Serverless Toolkit.
+Designed to work with RunPHP Serverless Toolkit, but can also run standalone.

 ## Advantages